 If we think about projections in time-delaying systems, for example about optical lense systems, we realize, that forward-running time (without tricks) can only produce mirror-inverted maps.

 A look at some neuroanatomy textbooks showed the autor 1992, that the nervous system is full of them.
 It was the motivation to make 1992 the thumb experiment (german, english) and to write 1993 the book "Neuronale Interferenzen" (german).
-The 1990s brought simulations of pulse projections and acoustic cameras as the first application of interference networks.
+The 1990s brought simulations of pulse projections.

-Please pay attention: The page contains over four thousand files in over thousand directories, and the structure has grown over 30 years.
-So sorry, please save every link that is important for your work, otherwise you may not have the chance of finding it again!
+The site contains with 4 GB over 5,300 files in over 330 directories, and its structure has evolved over 30 years.
+Please save all links important to your work, otherwise you may not be able to find them again!

-Find a further introduction and a rough overview in (german) (english).
+Find here a further introduction and a rough overview in (german) (english).

 (See also the Publications Directory)